tomjkidd/dotfiles/readme.md

 # Motivation

-I'd like to be able to quickly sync the important files that I share across computers Should be as easy as cloning a git repo and being in business
+I'd like to be able to quickly sync the important files that I share across computers.

+Should be as easy as cloning a git repo and being in business.

 # Stow